-Wisdom Teeth Extractions – Kent, WA
+Wisdom Tooth Extractions – Kent, WA

-Safely & Gently Removing Problematic Third Molars
+Safely & Gently Remove Problematic Third Molars

 Why Do Wisdom Teeth Need to Be Removed?

-Unlike many general dentists, we can perform many oral surgery procedures like wisdom teeth extractions right here in our office.
+Unlike many general dentists, we can perform many oral surgery procedures like wisdom teeth extractions right here in our dental office.
 This saves you time, money, and the stress of getting dental work done from a doctor you barely even know.
 You can stay right here with our trusted team throughout the whole process!